 Thank you for your interest in applying for one of Florida Agriculture in the Classroom’s School Garden Mini Grants.
 The $500 mini grants are meant to supplement FAITC’s Gardening for Grades and Gardening for Nutrition, two books that take Florida teachers through the process of developing a school garden, and includes lessons to help teachers use the garden to teach health, science, language arts, math, and other subjects.
 The grants will be awarded on a first‐come, first‐serve basis to those who meet all of the grant requirements.
 The guidelines for the grant are below.
 Please note multiple teachers from the same school cannot apply for the grant, only one grant recipient per school.
 Thank you for your interest in our school garden grant program.
 Please email email@example.com with any questions.

-I am sorry but we are no longer accepting School Garden Grant applications, but we are still accepting Teacher Grants.
+I am sorry but we are no longer accepting School Garden Grant applications.

 Grant Information, Guidelines and Requirements: